products.png

 Figure 8: Integration Registration: Configure the integrations in AIH and enable or disable logging.

-With AI capabilities being released, the AIH dashboard will soon be able to identify the issue in the code, remediate it and re-run the integration.
-This fundamentally transforms how integrations will be monitored and fixed as we move into a significant shift in approach.
+With AI capabilities being released, the AIH dashboard will soon be able to leverage the FAiS framework to identify code issues, remediate them, and re-run the integration.
+This fundamentally transforms how integrations will be monitored and fixed as we move into a significant shift in approach, all powered by FAiS.